-Lady Gaga Stomped Out at Coachella in Lace-Up Christian Louboutin Boots
+Lady Gaga Stomped Out at Coachella in Edgy Lace-Up Boots

-Lady Gaga closed Coachella day two of the Coachella Valley Music and Arts Festival in Christian Louboutin boots.
+Lady Gaga closed Coachella day two of the Coachella Valley Music and Arts Festival in edgy boots.

 The pop star was the big headliner among the Saturday shows in Indio, Calif., where she played her hits and unveiled a new track.